"To preserve the reputation of the Fraternity unsullied must be your constant care."

 The second Indianapolis Masonic Temple 1875

-Our second Temple was built in 1875, and there was huge uproar when the architectural firm failed to include an auditorium in the initial design.
+Indianapolis' second Masonic Temple was built in 1875, and there was a huge uproar when the architectural firm failed to include an auditorium in the initial design.
 The Indianapolis lodges and Grand Lodge were far more interested in having downstairs rental income property.
-The protests were so heated that they were forced to purchase the next lot to the south at great expense to hastily add an auditorium to the new Temple's backside.
+The protests became so heated that they were forced to purchase the next lot to the south at great expense to hastily add an auditorium to the new Temple's backside.
 It became just as popular as the first one had been to the city.

 Cornerstone ceremony of the third Indianapolis Masonic Temple on June 6, 1908

-When we laid the cornerstone of the third Indianapolis Masonic Temple in 1908, 5,000 people attended the event to cheer us on.
+When the Grand lodge of Indiana laid the cornerstone of the third Indianapolis Masonic Temple in 1908, 5,000 people attended the event to cheer us on.
 The whole city knew that the Masons would be erecting yet another significant building that the community could be proud of.
 When it opened in 1909, 1,500 people crammed into the building, and another 3,000 surrounded it outside.
 The Governor couldn't manage to squeeze through the crowd to give his scheduled speech, and finally went home out of frustration.

 During Word War II, our present auditorium made up a portion of the Masonic Service Center that expanded throughout the Temple – similar to a U.S.O.
 It provided services, meals and entertainment for 10,000 U.S. servicemen between 1943 and 45.
 It was considered the premiere relaxation and service facility in the city for members of the military and their families.
 The whole community knew they could count on the Freemasons.